Fantastic Cat: History

-Fantastic Cat was conceived as a collaborative project between singer/songwriters Don DiLego, Anthony D'Amato, and Brian Dunne along with Hollis Brown frontman Mike Montali.
+Fantastic Cat was conceived as a collaborative project between singer-songwriters Don DiLego, Anthony D'Amato, and Brian Dunne along with Hollis Brown frontman Mike Montali.
 Lacking a name before their first recording session, the four asked a waitress at a local New York City bar what they should call themselves.
 Without hesitation, she replied, "Fantastic Cat," and the name stuck.
 Artist Jane Beaird illustrated the band as anthropomorphic cats for the cover of their self-titled 2021 EP, which eventually turned into the signature masks the band wears in all of their photos and videos.
 The band has described their humor and satirical attitude as a spoof of their own respective solo careers taking themselves too seriously.

 Fantastic Cat released their debut LP The Very Best of Fantastic Cat in 2022.
-The cover art features the band members photographed in their masks by Shervin Lainez, and the accompanying bio references past bands with multiple singers and songwriters, claiming it had "never been done" before going on to list several famous examples including The Beatles, Crosby, Stills, Nash & Young, and The Highwaymen.
+The cover art features the band members photographed in their masks by Shervin Lainez, and the accompanying bio references past bands with multiple singers and songwriters, claiming it had "never been done" before going on to list several famous examples including the Beatles, Crosby, Stills, Nash & Young, and the Highwaymen.
+Touring musician Michael Hesslein has supported the group performing piano in live shows.

 Rolling Stone called the album a "wildly satisfying collection of folk-rock, country, Americana, and good old rock & roll" with "equal doses of Dylan and Springsteen," and the band made their national television debut shortly after the release on CBS Saturday Morning.
 Reviewer Jon Young favorably compared the album's opening track "C'mon Armageddon" to Bob Dylan's "Subterranean Homesick Blues" in No Depression, while Glide Magazine's Shawn Donohue likened the album to the music of Delta Spirit, Bruce Springsteen, Jackson Browne and Monsters of Folk.
 In an enthusiastic review for Americana Highways, critic John Moore stated, "If there is any justice in this world, this would be the first in a series of shows, followed by another record.
-Even the Traveling Wilburys gave us two albums (and The Highwaymen gave us three)."
+Even the Traveling Wilburys gave us two albums (and the Highwaymen gave us three)."